Nicola King: Storylines

-In June 2016 Nicola gets caught in a fire started by Rakesh Kotecha (Pasha Bocarie).
+In June 2016, Nicola gets caught in a fire started by Rakesh Kotecha (Pasha Bocarie).
 She is pulled out by Ronnie Hale (John McArdle) and Dan Spencer (Liam Fox) and taken to hospital.
 She discharges herself the next day and Jimmy takes her home.
 She later collapses and Jimmy calls an ambulance.
 She is told that she is partially paralysed and that she might never walk again, though she eventually recovers.

 Reception

-Nicola won "Best Bitch" at The British Soap Awards 2006.
+For her role as Nicola, Wheeler won Best Bitch at the 2006 British Soap Awards.